 He’s pretty much grown corn for his whole life, learning the ins and outs as a child from his father.
 He went on to The Ohio State University to further that education receiving his bachelor’s degree in horticulture.
 In 1971, he immersed himself in the family business once again, and it truly is a family affair today with his son Andrew, his wife Terri, his brother Tom, sister Linda, and sister-in-law Kathi all taking part.

 Besides a healthy dose of enthusiasm, Ray’s expertise shines, as he’s always planting test plots of sweet corn each year.
 He does this so he can experiment with growing new varieties available—a sure bet that his next crop of sweet corn for the following year will lead the pack in flavor.
-He says to keep an eye out for not only his signature white sweet corn, but for the yellow as well, as he’s pretty excited about a variety called Honey Select.

 You just have to stop and listen to really know what’s abuzz in the food world.
 What’s in season?
 What’s tickling the curiosity of chefs?
 And what’s delicious right now?
 I had the pleasure of being involved with a conversation like that with all of the brilliant directors here at DLM, whom I greatly admire and respect.
 They make DLM shine in so many ways, including forming valuable relationships with passionate food and drink purveyors near and far.
 They aren’t afraid to stop and smell the roses (or taste that latest French cheese, in some cases).